Elbphilharmonie Everything about the concert hall’s architecture and acoustics

 4 | Tube

 Your visit to the Elbphilharmonie begins with a ride through the Tube: at 82 metres long, it is the longest curved escalator in Europe.
-The ride takes about two and a half minutes – plenty of time for a quick chat.
+The ride takes about two and a half minutes – plenty of time for a short chat.

-Watch the »Tube Talks« with many celebreties
+Watch the »Tube Talks« featuring many celebrities

 5 | Plaza